 Passenger Dangerous Goods Corner

 However, some items listed in the regulations may be carried onboard the aircraft by passengers and crew if they fulfill the listed restrictions and limitations.
-The Table 2.3.A (pdf) of the DGR provides information of the items that may be carried in either checked or carry-on baggage.
-This document is also available in French (pdf), German (pdf), Spanish (pdf) and Russian (pdf).
+Table 2.3.A of the DGR summarizes the information for items of dangerous goods that may be carried by passengers in checked and/or carry-on baggage.

 Frequently asked questions

 Most normal toiletry items in reasonable quantities are acceptable and therefore allowed in carry-on and check-in baggage.
-List of items permitted in passenger baggage (pdf).
+See the links to Table 2.3.At the top of the page.

 For special items please check with your airline when making your reservation.